 First, observe that the case of a pair of pure states of arbitrary dimension corresponds to the qubit case, as the states span only a qubit subspace.
 Therefore the rightmost expression in Eq.~\eqref{eqn:qubits} is applicable to any pair of pure states.
 For $n>2$ and $d>2$ the situation is more complicated.
 One can nevertheless prove from the inequality $\rob_{F_{1}}(\varrho)\leq d-1$ of Ref.~\cite{PCB+16} that

 Although for $d=2$ the bound on $\rob$ is tight for $n\rightarrow\infty$ and the one on $\rob_1$ for $n=2,3$, we observe numerically that this is not the case in general.
 Moreover, it seems that constructions based on mutually unbiased bases do not lead to the largest values of $\rob_1$.
-For the case of sets of pure states, an interesting open question is whether the set-coherence relates to properties of the Gram matrix (a matrix with entries given by the inner products of each pair of states in the set), which is known to identify uniquely its set of states, up to a unitary.
+For the case of sets of pure states, an interesting open question is whether the set coherence relates to properties of the Gram matrix (a matrix with entries given by the inner products of each pair of states in the set), which is known to identify uniquely its set of states, up to a unitary.

-Finally, we note that lower bounds on the set-coherence could be obtained by adapting the method developed in Ref.~\cite{CYJ+20}, where optimisation problems over unitaries can be relaxed to a hierarchy of semidefinite programs~\cite{BV04}.
+Finally, we note that lower bounds on the set coherence could be obtained by adapting the method developed in Ref.~\cite{CYJ+20}, where optimisation problems over unitaries can be relaxed to a hierarchy of semidefinite programs~\cite{BV04}.

-\textit{Quantum measurements.---} The notion of set-coherence naturally applies to the case of quantum measurements (or Positive Operator-Valued Measures).
+\textit{Quantum measurements.---} The notion of set coherence naturally applies to the case of quantum measurements (or positive operator-valued measures, POVMs).
 Indeed the latter are represented by a set of Hermitian operators: $\mathcal A=\{A_a\}_{a=1}^n$ with the properties $A_a\geq0$ for all $a$ and $\sum_a A_a=\id$.
 Note that the operators must sum up to the identity but do not need to have unit trace.

-To quantify the set-coherence of a POVM $\mathcal{A}$ we use the robustness $\rob(\mathcal{A})$ defined as in Eq.~\eqref{eqn:setcohsum} by replacing the set of density matrices $\{\varrho_j\}_{j=1}^n$ by an $n$-outcome POVM $\{A_a\}_{a=1}^n$.
+To quantify the set coherence of a POVM $\mathcal{A}$ we use the robustness $\rob(\mathcal{A})$ defined as in Eq.~\eqref{eqn:setcohsum} by replacing the set of density matrices $\{\varrho_j\}_{j=1}^n$ by an $n$-outcome POVM $\{A_a\}_{a=1}^n$.
 The free set and basis-dependent robustness are constructed as in Eqs~\eqref{eqn:free} and \eqref{eqn:Robustness} with the only difference that all sets of operators considered, such as $\vec\tau$, should form a POVM.
 The detailed construction of this measure, as well as its related mean-robustness, can be found in Appendix~\hyperref[app:robmeas]{C}.
 In what follows, we concentrate on the measure constructed in line with Eq.~\eqref{eqn:setcohsum}.